dp21369/codepen-images/README.md

 **📋 Description:**

-This folder is created on github so that I can host my images for gcodepen here.
-As copying from other sites does not provide any future proof way of using the image on codepen.
+This folder is created on Git Hub so that I can host my images for gcodepen here.
+Copying from other sites does not provide any future-proof way of using the image on codepen.